Eight members of Mwangaza staff pose for a group photo.

 Non-violence has impacted my life by: Making me patient, tolerant, and kind to all people.

-Phillip is a white man with grey curly hair and stubble.
-He wears a denim button down shirt.
+• Phillip is a white American man with short, grey, curly hair and short facial hair.
+He is smiling broadly and wearing a dark blue button down.

 Working for Mwangaza since: 2016; volunteering since 1998